Noise-robust ground state energy estimates from deep quantum circuits: Noise robustness in the QCM approach

+For small values of $R$, the system resembles the low-lying states of the $2L$-site 1D Heisenberg model as $L$ increases.
+The convergence properties of the original Lanczos algorithm are governed by the gap of the systems~\cite{witte}, namely that more rapid convergence occurs when the $E_1-E_0$ gap is larger (relative to the entire spectral width).
+Studying the behaviour of this three-level system for small values of $R$ ($\Delta_1 \gg \Delta_2$) therefore also leaves us in the regime of rapid Lanczos convergence, where the potential noise robustness can be observed in full effect.

-We now look at the case where moments are evaluated with respect to the exact ground state, i.e.
+To study the effect of noise in the deep trial state limit, we take moments evaluated with respect to the exact ground state, i.e.

-The expression for the moments in the presence of noise now becomes:
+Noting that the first excited state of the $2L$-site 1D Heisenberg model is threefold degenerate, the expressions for the moments in the presence of noise from Eq~\eqref{noisymoment} now become:

-Substituting these into the ground state energy estimates (variational, CMX and Lanczos) yields the transformations of each with respect to the exact ground state under global white noise:
+Substituting these noisy moments and expanding in $R$ yields the following transformations of each estimate (variational, CMX and Lanczos) with respect to the exact ground state under global white noise:

-From here we see that the dependence of the white noise parameter $p$ in the expression for the Lanczos estimate $E_0^{\rm{L}(4)}$, unlike in the other two energy estimates, completely cancels out up to $\mathcal{O}\left[(\frac{1}{N})^{3/2}\right]$, and that the Lanczos estimate converges to $E_0$ exactly for large $N$.
+The key observation is that at zeroth order in $R$, the dependence on the noise parameter $p$ has cancelled out in $E_0^{\rm L(4)}$, unlike in $\langle H \rangle$ and $E_0^{\rm{CMX}(5)}$ which have a linear effect in $p$.
+Additionally, the coefficient of the $R$ term in $E_0^{\rm{L}(4)}$ remains relatively constant with $p$ and close to zero up until $p\approx0.7$, after which it deviates from zero by no more than $9\%$ of $\Delta_2$.
+Hence, in this limit we see how the expression $E_0^{\rm L(4)}$ possesses an inherent robustness in comparison to the VQE and CMX estimates.

 It has been shown previously in~\cite{nonext} that the Lanczos expansion to fourth order for the harmonic $N$-boson model with respect to the Hartree trial state diagonalises the system exactly, so this result showing the exact cancellation of $E_0^{\rm{L}(4)}$ down to $E_0$ is perhaps not surprising in the small $p$ regime.
-However, we see in this analytic model that the result is robust to $p$, suggesting that with a well-chosen trial state ansatz we can recover the result $E_0^{\rm{L}(4)}\mapsto E_0$ under a considerably high degree of noise on the individual moments.
-This result validates our observation for a large problem instance on a real quantum computer in Figure~\ref{Fig1}, where we see an apparent resilience to errors for an ansatz circuit which gets very close to the solution at the expense of requiring many gates, and hence an abundance of noise.
-We are now motivated to study this approach for a variety of different Hamiltonians and noise models, and ultimately on physical QC devices.
+In any case, we conclude for this analytic model that the $E_0^{\rm L(4)}$ expression is remarkably robust to $p$, suggesting that with a well-chosen trial state ansatz we can recover the result $E_0^{\rm{L}(4)}\rightarrow E_0$ under a considerably high degree of noise on the individual moments.
+This result validates our observation for a large problem instance on a real quantum computer in Figure~\ref{Fig1}, where we see an apparent resilience to errors for deep ansatz circuits with the computed ground state energy estimate approaching the exact solution despite an abundance of noise.
+We are now motivated to study this approach for an ensemble of random instances of the Heisenberg Hamiltonian and noise models, and ultimately test on physical QC devices.